-If you’ve suffered tooth loss as a result of an accident, tooth decay, or gum disease (gingivitis and periodontitis), you should contact us at our Cary, NC dentistry practice today.
+If you’ve suffered tooth loss as a result of an accident, tooth decay, or gum disease (gingivitis and periodontitis), you should contact us at our Cary, North Carolina dentistry practice today.
 At our office, dental implants are a specialty.
 Cary NC dental implants lay the foundation for your replacement teeth, so if you are considering dentures or permanent tooth replacement procedures, you will most likely also need to consider implants.
-We pride ourselves on offering excellent dental implant procedures that will empower you to maintain a full and healthy looking smile.
+We pride ourselves on offering excellent dental implant procedures that will empower you to maintain a full and healthy-looking smile.

 What Are Dental Implants?

 Dental implants mimic the oral structures that hold your natural teeth in place.
 Titanium anchors are attached to your jawbone, and these anchors eventually fuse with the bone structure in your mouth.
 Once fused, you can undergo other cosmetic and restorative dental procedures while maintaining the appearance of naturally preserved and aesthetically pleasing dental health.
 With implants, your dentist literally lays the foundation for your replacement teeth.
 Here in Cary, NC dental implants are used to secure the following restorative dental procedures:

 - Dental bridges